Caring for a Credible Pool

 - Chlorine: (from a Salt System/Tablets/Shock) sanitizes your water and keeps it clear. see about Salt Water below

 - Backwash (or Disassemble & Clean): Keeping your filter clean allows water to flow.
+Over time as a filter does its job it gets clogged up (and especially from new construction or when you first open your pool for the season).
 A clogged filter leads to high pressure & low water flow, and then heaters and salt generators stop working.

-We recommend Diatomaceous Earth (DE) Filters because they filter 5 TIMES BETTER than Cartridge Filters and are easier to clean and cheaper to maintain.
+We install and recommend Diatomaceous Earth (DE) Filters because they filter 5 TIMES BETTER than Cartridge Filters and are easier to clean and cheaper to maintain.
 To clean, you just start and stop the pump and spin the valve (always in the same direction)!

 - Spin Valve in Same Direction to BACKWASH